astronaut808/AWG-Forge/README.en.md

 ## Startup Check

 1. Create a client in the UI.
-2. Import the downloaded `.conf` into AmneziaVPN.
+2. Open the client's `Config` and import through AmneziaVPN QR or a downloaded `.conf`.
 3. Check IPv4 egress:

 ```bash